CumulusNetworks/docs/content/version/cumulus-linux-343/Layer-Three/Network-Topology.md

 o-port nodes, the total number of end stations that can be connected are (m\*n\*o)/2^(number of tiers-1).

-Let’s consider some practical examples.
+Let's consider some practical examples.
 In many data centers, it is typical to connect 40 servers to a top-of-rack (ToR) switch.
 The ToRs are all connected via a set of spine switches.
 If a ToR switch has 64 ports, then after hooking up 40 ports to the servers, the remaining 24